joannateo/Getting-and-cleaning-data/README.md

 =========================

 Getting and Cleaning data course repository
-Stores projetc files and datasets related to course
+Stores project files and datasets related to course